peereflits/Azutre-text-to-speech-demo/README.md

 This repository contains a simple console application that demos the possibilities of Azure Text-to-Speech synthesis by using SSML (Speech Synthesis Markup Language - an xml-dialect).

+Before running the application, make sure you have an Azure subscription and a Speech resource.
+You can create a Speech resource in the Azure portal or by using the Azure CLI.
+Update the speech key and location in the [appsettings.json](./src/Speech.Demo/appsettings.json) file.

+## Concepts and definitions

 There are multiple ways of working with speech and text in an AI matter:
 * **TTS**: Text-To-Speech
 * **STT**: Speech-To-Text